VincentGvr/Workshops/Airflow/Airflow.md

 API = Application Programming Interface.
 It is a developped interface as a service, to connect computers/programs together, in opposition with user interfaces.
 It is not necessarly a web API (such as REST API), that means that the API is available via Internet (privately or publically).

-# :1: Airflow versus pipelines in Fabric
+# :one: Airflow versus pipelines in Fabric

 It is a workflow as code approach that enables flexible framework.
 As it is developed in Python, it enables :
 - Version Control & multiple edits/collaboration